CyberKittenAttackSquad/writeups/nuitduhack2016/toil33t.md

 * The structure of the plain text cookie (determined by /session )
 * The encrypted cookie was created with AES in ECB mode (determined by longest common substring analysis)

 Once we know this we can mount a cut-paste-and-attack to manipulate the final form of the cookie based on our initial input.
-We would like for the cookie to decrypt with "is_admin" set to true.
+We want the cookie to decrypt with "is_admin" set to true.